aduvau/antoine.duvauchelle.co/src/posts/2025-02-04-api-exploration-web-audio-api.md

 }
 ```

-Let's try this (I've taken the liberty to add some CSS styling, you'll find it below):
+Let's try this (I've taken the liberty to add some CSS styling, you'll find it below, and some additional JS for the play / pause image switch):

 <AudioPlayer src="/audio/example.mp3" className="with-wrapper-1" wrapperClassName="wrapper-1" hasControls={false} buttonText="Play / pause" />